-- will listen, reflect back, ask questions, challenge where necessary, identify areas of agreement/ disagreement, encourage, ask for ideas, balance contributions, and maintain safety throughout.
+- will listen, ask questions, challenge where necessary and identify areas of agreement/ disagreement.
+They will encourage, ask for ideas, balance contributions, and maintain safety throughout.

-- won’t force participation, take sides, make judgements, apportion blame, offer suggestions, make decisions for the participants, have a preferred outcome, force an agreement.
+- won’t take sides, make judgements or offer suggestions.
+They won’t make decisions for the participants, or force an agreement.

 There is some flexibility in this, but a typical case would work as follows:

-- Referral.
-We consider the background to the conflict, its suitability for mediation, and the logistics.
-If the referrer is a potential participant in mediation, we handle this stage with due care to ensure we remain impartial.
+- Enquiry/ referral.
+We consider the background to the conflict, its suitability for mediation, and practicalities.
+If the enquirer/ referrer is a potential participant, we handle this stage with care so that we remain impartial.

 - We contact each potential participant to see if they wish to get involved.

-- Arrangements made – date, time and venue.
+- We make the arrangements – date, time and venue.

-- Introductory meeting: the mediators meet privately with each participant to explore the situation as they see it and what they want to achieve.
-The mediators will not repeat anything they are told in this meeting to the other participants.
+- Introductory meetings: we meet privately with each person.
+We ask them about the situation as they see it and what they want to achieve.
+We will not repeat anything we are told in this meeting to the other participants.

-- Joint mediation meeting: if everyone agrees, the participants come together in a structured meeting to discuss the issues and potential solutions.
-The mediators keep things constructive and record any points of agreement, including future actions.
+- Joint meeting: if everyone agrees, the participants come together in a structured meeting to discuss the issues and potential solutions.
+We keep things constructive and record any points of agreement, including future actions.

 - Post-mediation.
-The agreement is sent to participants.
+We send the agreement to the participants.
 This is not a legal document but because everyone has helped to create it they tend to stick to it.
+Participants can go on to make agreements legally binding if everyone agrees.
 We follow-up with the participants at agreed intervals to see how things are going.

 The introductory meetings can take place either at your home or a venue close by.
 The joint mediation meeting always takes place in a neutral venue.
-We can help with finding suitable venues.
+We can help with finding suitable, low-cost venues.

-Costs vary depending on the circumstances and practicalities of the case, but we will agree a fixed fee with you at the outset.
+Costs vary depending on the circumstances, but we will agree a fixed fee with you at the outset.
 Our fees for a mediation involving two clients progressing to a joint mediation, start at £530 (£265/client).
 This covers set-up, 4 hours mediating time with two mediators, and follow-up.
 We don’t charge VAT.
-Venue costs are extra as well as longer-distance travel.
+Where needed, we will agree any additional venue costs with you as well as costs for longer-distance travel.
 We request payment in advance but in stages so that you only pay for what you receive.

 Unlike many other practices, we always mediate in pairs.
-We are skilled in co-mediating and believe that this approach gives clients the best chance of a positive outcome.
+We believe that this approach gives clients the best chance of a positive outcome.

 Compare our fees to the costs of solicitors which are likely to be in excess of £200/hour.
-Our factsheet on mediation may help you to weigh up your options.
+Our factsheet on mediation may help you to consider your options.

 Taking the first step

-Those caught up in conflict are sometimes reluctant to try mediation.
+People caught up in conflict may be reluctant to try mediation.
 Perhaps it is because they feel things have gone too far or the other person won’t participate.
 Why not let us help with that?
 When people hear from someone neutral what mediation has to offer, they are often willing to give it a try.
 Please contact us to see whether we can help.